 Abrams Falls Trail begins from a field in Cades Cove and travels out 2.5 miles to Abrams Falls, one of the most popular waterfalls in the Great Smoky Mountains National Park.
 During peak season, Abrams Falls trail receives more than 1000 visitors per day!

 The destination is well worth the hike, as Abrams Falls itself is beautiful and one of the strongest flowing waterfalls in the park.
 While you might be tempted to swim, don't.
-The water is dangerous, and many people have died here due to the strong currents and cold waters.
+The water is dangerous, and many people have died here because of the strong currents and cold waters.

 Deep Creek Loop Trail